-Traditional Eastern medicine is an umbrella term for the traditional medicine practices of Unani medicine, Ayurvedic medicine, Traditional Chinese Medicine (TCM), as well as the traditional medicine of Japan, Korea, Persia, Thailand, Tibet, Vietnam and more.
+Classical and traditional Eastern medicine is an umbrella term for the original medicine practices of Unani medicine, Ayurvedic medicine, Traditional Chinese Medicine (TCM), as well as the traditional medicine of Japan, Korea, Persia, Thailand, Tibet, Vietnam and more.

 “Tension is who you think you should be.
 Relaxation is who you are.”